danionescu0/image-processing-projects/face-recognition-wrapper/README.md

 This library has a 4 step process:

-1. load faces that we need to match from disk
+1. load faces that we need to match from disk and encode them
 2. find faces in a given image
 3. encode the found faces
-4. compare the encoded faces with the encodings from thouse found on disk
+4. compare the encoded faces with the encodings from those found on disk

 Because we're runing on a development board before applying these steps, we need to scale the image to a low resolution so we achieve about one frame per second.
 The scaling is configurable, and the default for a raspberry pi is scale by width by 400